Importance of Profit, Loss for Bank Exams:

 If a man purchases 12 toys for Rs.10 and sells 10 toys for Rs.12.
 How much profit or loss does he make?

 You can see that the man purchases a number of toys at less price than selling less number of toys at more price.
-So, definitely, we can say that he makes the profit.
+So, definitely, we can say that he makes a profit.
 In the exam the options which have the loss, you can easily eliminate those options.

 Solution: CP of 12 toys = Rs.10

 SP of 10 toys =Rs.
 12